Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Abstract

-The mean value of $\gamma$ is about 1$^{\circ}$ larger for the $\gamma$ band than for the ground band.
-This difference reflects structure changes from the ground band to the $\gamma$ band, and its impact on the relative energy between these two bands is of great interest.
-While the energy of the 0$^+_1$ state is calculated with many basis vectors (see Appendix~\ref{Ap_MCSM} for details), the first basis vector, denoted $\xi_0$ here ($\phi_1$ in eq.~(\ref{eq:mcsm_psi}) for 0$^+_1$), is most important among them: it indeed shows a large overlap probability with the final solution, 89\% after the projections and normalization.
+The mean value of the deformation parameter $\gamma$ is quite close between the ground and $\gamma$ bands, with a minor difference of about 1$^{\circ}$.
+This difference reflects a slight structure change from the ground band to the $\gamma$ band.
+Its impact on the relative energy between these two bands is of a certain interest.
+While the energy of the 0$^+_1$ state is calculated with many basis vectors (see Appendix~\ref{Ap_MCSM} for details), the first basis vector, denoted $\xi_0$ here ($\phi^{(1)}$ in eq.~(\ref{eq:mcsm_psi}) for 0$^+_1$), is most important among them: it indeed shows a large overlap probability with the final solution, 89\% after the projections and normalization.
 We next look at the 3$^+_1$ member of the $\gamma$ band.
-This state has no counter part in the ground band and should well represent features of the $\gamma$ band.
+This state has no counterpart in the ground band and should well represent features of the $\gamma$ band.
 We first calculate its energy by using $\xi_0$ alone, similarly to the 0$^+_1$ state.
-Although the obtained energy of 3$^+_1$ state is not too bad, its difference from the 0$^+_1$-state value is 1.27 MeV, which is notably larger than the result shown in Fig.~\ref{fig:level}{\bf c}, that is 0.83 MeV.
-However, instead of $\xi_0$, by using another state, $\xi_3$, determined by solely lowering the energy of the 3$^+_1$ state, the obtained 3$^+_1$ state comes down from 1.27 MeV to 0.76 MeV above the 0$^+_1$ state obtained from $\xi_0$, apparently closer to the result in Fig.~\ref{fig:level}{\bf c}.
+Although the obtained energy of 3$^+_1$ state is not too bad, its difference from the 0$^+_1$-state value is 1.27 MeV, which is notably larger than the 3$^+_1$ excitation energy by the present MCSM calculation shown in Fig.~\ref{fig:level}{\bf c}, that is 0.83 MeV.
+However, instead of $\xi_0$, by using another state, $\xi_3$, determined by solely lowering the energy of the 3$^+_1$ state, the obtained 3$^+_1$ state comes down from 1.27 MeV to 0.76 MeV above the 0$^+_1$ state obtained from $\xi_0$.
+This difference is apparently closer to the calculated 3$^+_1$ level energy (0.83 MeV in Fig.~\ref{fig:level}{\bf c}).
 The overlap probability with the final solution becomes as high as 88\%.
 Thus, the most optimum basis vector is slightly different between the 0$^+_1$ and 3$^+_1$ states.
-By including additional basis vectors into the actual MCSM calculation, the energies of the 0$^+_1$ and 3$^+_1$ states come down, and their difference swiftly reaches the value shown in Fig.~\ref{fig:level}{\bf c}.
+By including additional basis vectors into the actual MCSM calculation, the energies of the 0$^+_1$ and 3$^+_1$ states come down approximately in parallel, and their difference swiftly reaches the value shown in Fig.~\ref{fig:level}{\bf c}.